 How does this medication work?
 What will it do for me?

 Olaparib belongs to the class of medications called antineoplastics.
 It is used to treat certain types of cancers of the ovaries, fallopian tubes, and peritoneum (a layer of tissue that lines the abdomen).
-It is also used to treat certain types of breast cancer that have metastasized.
-Olaparib is used in people with a specific type of gene mutation called BRCA.
+Olaparib is also used to treat certain types of breast, pancreatic, and prostate cancers that have metastasized.
+Olaparib is used for people with a specific type of gene mutation called BRCA.
 Olaparib works by preventing cancer cells from repairing damage to their DNA.
 This helps to kill the cancer cells.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.